Sin: What's It Good For?

 Filed under Religion

-Worst of all is the "eternal sin" - to deny God, which cannot be forgiven.
-Those considering an eternal sin might as well lose a fiddling contest to Satan right now.
+Worst of all is the "eternal sin" — to deny God, which cannot be forgiven.
+Those considering an eternal sin might as well lose a fiddling contest to the Devil right now.
 The punishment for an eternal sin is the same as for a mortal sin; the difference is that there's no opportunity to be forgiven and get out of it.
 It's sort of like being on death row in a state where the governor doesn't have a telephone.

-Take social relationships, including plural marriages, same sex marriages, and anyone living together or having sex outside of wedlock.
-It doesn't hurt anyone, everyone involved has a great time, and it's mutually fulfilling for all participants.
+When you eliminate activities that injure others or are otherwise wrong, there are still actions considered sinful, basically a long list of victimless crimes.
+Take social relationships, including plural marriages, same sex marriages, and anyone living together outside of wedlock.
+It doesn't hurt anyone and it's mutually fulfilling for all participants.
 But those activities are all pretty high on the sin list.
-Take it out of a religious context, and suddenly there's nothing wrong with it.
-Polyamory is also a victimless crime that for some reason is considered sinful: wife swapping, swinging, hedonism, group sex parties, and open marriages are things that all the participants enjoy behind closed doors.
-Where's the harm?
+But remove a particular religious context, and suddenly there's nothing wrong with it.
+Polyamory is also a victimless crime that is considered sinful: wife swapping, swinging, hedonism, group sex parties, and open marriages are things that all the participants enjoy behind closed doors.
+When it's consensual, and hopefully done safely, it's hard to argue that there's any harm.

 Lying.
 This one's tough.
 I don't know how anyone can claim that they don't practice this sin every day, no matter how religious they are.
 Have you ever told anyone that you can't go somewhere, or can't do something, when the truth is you simply didn't want to?
 You're a liar.
 You ever stop talking about someone when they entered the room, to deceive them into thinking you weren't talking about them?
 You're a liar.
 Ever give someone one of those quick fake smiles when you pass them in the hall — as if seeing them makes you happy?
 You're a liar.
 Lies don't have to be spoken and they are usually not malicious, but they're still lies.
 We all do it, all day, every day.
 Lying is a fundamental of politeness and a pillar of good behavior.